markmac99/ukmon-pitools/docs/shellScripts.rst

 refresh the toolset each night and make sure the security keys are up to date.
 A few other files are either created or installed, these are described below.

+**Note about hardware**
+If you've installed on linux hardware instead of a Pi,  replace the username "pi" with the userid that you used when you installed RMS and ukmon-pitools.

 **liveMonitor.sh**
     Shell script started from cron that triggers the process to monitor and upload events to the ukmon-live website.
 The script runs a python monitoring process described elsewhere in the